 So why is McKillip persuaded by Deeks's case?
 In part I think this is simply that, having worked on the case for many years, he has just grown to like her.
 This is understandable, and even in a way commendable: there is certainly much to be said for histories that unpack the oppressive structural and personal sexism of 19th- and 20th-century society.
 But beyond that there are, I think, two things that, so far as McKillop is concerned, tell heavily against Wells.
 One is just the size and complexity of the Outline, and the fact that Wells wrote it in under two years.
 As I note above, McKillip simply doesn't buy that one man could manage such a superhuman feat: nigh-on 400,000 closely written words in that kind of timeframe.
 It is a lot, certainly, and the book that resulted is an amazing thing.
 But even a cursory look at Wells's output suggests this was perfectly within his capabilities, especially when we consider that he was continually assisted by his wife Jane, who worked tirelessly as research assistant and amanuensis-typist, and who is specifically thanked in the work's preface: ‘without her labour in typing and re-typing the drafts of the various chapters as they have been revised and amended, in checking references, finding suitable quotations, hunting up illustrations, and keeping in order the whole mass of material for this history, and without her constant help and watchful criticism, its completion would have been impossible.’

 Wells wrote fast, and was the kind of writer (I'm another, I must say) who worked out what he wanted to say by writing it out, rather than in advance.
-Court testimony quoted by McKillop suggests that he had completed 125,000 words of first draft by February 1919.
+Court testimony quoted by McKillop suggests that Wells had completed 125,000 words of first draft by February 1919.
 The first instalment of the 24-part serialisation was published in November.
 Wells wouldn't necessarily have needed to have completed the entire book before its early sections were published, but even if we assume he had finished at least a first draft by then then would mean: the creation of 250,000 words over more than eight months, something over 30,000 words a month.
 A thousand words a day.
 Perfectly do-able; even a little slow by Wells's standards.
 And the argument that Wells must have plagiarised because he wrote so many words in such a short space of time is a very slender reed on which to balance a case such as this one.
-The Experiment in Autobiography (1934) is over 350,000 words long, and Wells wrote that over an equivalent time-frame to the Outline, between late 1932 and the beginning of 1934, whilst Wells was also writing a screenplay.
+The Experiment in Autobiography (1934) is 350,000 words, and Wells wrote that over an equivalent time-frame to the Outline, between late 1932 and the beginning of 1934, whilst also working on a screenplay and doing occasional journalism too.
 I don't suppose McKillop would argue this book was also plagiarised from an unpublished Canadian MS.